cmadrid48/gitMovie/README.md

 Create GitHub Repo
 Create HTML index & results Page
 Create applicable elements for JS
-Create filter sections for specific search requirements (genre, rating) Create CSS file and style accordingly
+Create filter sections for specific search requirements Create CSS file and style accordingly
 Create Javascript (JS) file
-Apply API's for both Movie and Rating
+Apply API's for both Movie and shows
 Link API's for proper search parameters
 Test all functions in Js
-Have Deployed final project
+Have Deployed project

 ## Features to implement in order:
 The web application should have a user interface that allows the user to input their preferred movie genres and rating.